 Wring out your hair with your hands.
 Then take either a microfiber towel or a cotton shirt (these materials help to prevent frizz and breakage) to wrap around your hair and remove some of the water.
 You can either leave it on your head for a little while, while you go about your day, or just use it to scrunch your hair dry.

-Another important note: DO NOT BRUSH OR COMB YOUR HAIR AFTER THE SHOWER - AT ANY POINT.
+Another important note: DO NOT BRUSH OR COMB YOUR HAIR AT ANY POINT AFTER THE SHOWER.

 Step 5.
-Use your fave hair care product
+Use your fav hair care product

 Put in whatever oil or cream you prefer.
 Run your fingers through your hair and then scrunch from bottom to top.
 Let it air dry and you're good to go!